 At 553.3 meters, this is one of the world's tallest buildings.
 Since its spectacular opening in 1976, the CN Tower has hosted ...
 More

 At 553.3 meters, this is one of the world's tallest buildings.
 Since its spectacular opening in 1976, the CN Tower has hosted close to two million visitors a year.
 One of the most exciting ways to see the world is from the exterior, glass-floored observation deck, located 342 meters above the ground.
-Go up to the Space Deck at 447 meters and marvel at a spectacular 160-kilometer view.
+Or you can go up to the Space Deck at 447 meters, the world's tallest observation deck with a 160-kilometer view.
 The revolving 360 Restaurant and Horizons Bar complete the dizzying picture.

 I can fly, seriously i really can fly and fly well for that matter.
 But at the CN towers, they wouldn't fly off the top.
 I told them how good i was at flying, but nothing made them budge.
 I was trying the kid from Hatchet.
 The search was postponed due to some haters.
 Instead i jumped off a park bench and scared some penguins.